gokulan006/HumanAI-Crisis-Tracker/README.md

 - Classifies posts into risk categories (High, Moderate, Low) using an AI model
 - Stores data in a database
 - Provides a geospatial heatmap for crisis trends
-- Interactive dashboard for visualization
+- Interactive dashboard for analysing
+   - Risk Analysis
+   - Sentiment Analysis
+   - Geographic Analysis
+   - User Behaviour Analysis
+   - Engagement Analysis

 ## Prerequisites
 1. **Create a Reddit API Key**: